ta-data-mex/lab-data-vikings/README.md

 ## Introduction

 The Vikings and the Saxons are at War.
 Both are Soldiers but they have their own methods to fight.
-Vikings are ported to Python.
-YAY!!

 In this laboratory you will work with the concept of inheritance in Python.